barbarer/py4e-int/_sources/regex/mixedupcode.rst

     :practice: T
     :adaptive:

-    The following code should create a new string "y" from the price included in the string "x".
+    The following code should create a new string "y" from the first price found in the string "x".
 The blocks have been mixed up, and include two extra blocks that are not correct.
     -----